Amman city guide: what to do + where to stay in Jordan’s captivating capital

 Tips for visiting the Dead Sea:

-- We’ve stayed overnight at 2 different Dead Sea resorts and more recently visited on a day-pass, and we’d honestly recommend the latter for most people— the resorts are expensive and rather tacky, the food is very average, and you simply don’t need an entire day to float in the Dead Sea.
+- We’ve previously stayed overnight at several different Dead Sea resorts and more recently taken our group to the Dead Sea on a day-pass, and we’d honestly recommend the latter for most people— the resorts are expensive and rather tacky, the food is very average, and you simply don’t need an entire day to float in the Dead Sea.
+We’d recommend a day-pass and buffet lunch from the 5-star Holiday Inn resort for best value!

 - Shower immediately after getting out of the water; if you’re swimming at a free road-side spot, make sure you BYO water to rinse off.